Keerthana11/neighbourhood-map-project/README.md

 This stylesheet is for styling the web page in mobile devices having max-width equal or less than 500px.

 ##### style.css:
-It involves the main stylesheet required for styling the webpage.
+Involves the main stylesheet required for styling the webpage.

 The images folder consists of the images that have been used in the webpage In addition to these files two library files such as knockout.js and jquery.min.js were also added for the implementation of project.